doubleedesign/lifxware/README.md

 # LIFXware

-A Typescript implementation of the LIFX protocol.
+A Typescript implementation of the LIFX protocol forked from [Jorge Claro's lifxware package](https://github.com/jorgeclaro).

+Differences from v0.1.20 of the original:

+- Added `getGroup` method to get which group a given light is in
+- Updated dependencies
+- Compiled as ES module instead of CommonJS
+- Removed the CLI script, purely to simplify the package for my use cases.

-This library is not, in any way, affiliated or related to LiFi Labs, Inc..
-Use it at your own risk.
+This library is not, in any way, affiliated or related to LiFi Labs, Inc. Use it at your own risk.

 - [LAN Protocol](https://github.com/LIFX/public-protocol)
 - [LAN Protocol Docs](https://github.com/LIFX/lifx-protocol-docs)